bchainhub/foundry-book/src/tutorials/best-practices.md

           // Transaction 2: Send tokens to the new Safe.
           // We know the address of mySafe is a function of the nonce of the
           // gnosisSafeProxyFactory.
 If someone else deploys a Gnosis Safe between
-          // the simulation and broadprobe, the address of mySafe will be different,
+          // the simulation and broadcast, the address of mySafe will be different,
           // and this script will send 1000 DAI to the other person's Safe.
 In this
           // case, we can protect ourselves from this by using CREATE2 instead of
           // CREATE, but every situation may have different solutions. dai.transfer(mySafe, 1000e18);

-          vm.stopBroadprobe();
+          vm.stopBroadcast();
        }
     }
     ```